henichole/eCommerce-Project/starting_with_data.md

         UPDATE
                 all_sessions
---I've been having issues with alias since day one, but that's okay, I'll just delete the 'as' alias for all_sessions.
+--I've been encountering issues with aliases since day one, but that's alright.
+I'll simply remove the 'AS' alias for the "all_sessions" table.

         SET
                 visitNumber = a.visitNumber